Is there a connection between phone usage and sleep quality? Definitely.

 Tossing, turning, and scrolling through social media while bundled up in bed has become a sort of vice in the modern world—a nightly cycle many of us can relate to.
-But is there a connection between phone usage and sleep quality?
-And how does it impact the brain?
-We investigate the effects this habit has on wellness.
+But is it bad to sleep with your phone?
+What is the connection between phone usage and sleep quality and how does it impact the brain?
+We’ve investigated the effects this habit has on wellness and, spoiler-alert, it’s not pretty.

 Side Effects of Using Your Phone at Night